 Please choose the accurate size for clothes and shoes.
-For other items
+This helps

-clothes and shoes in the right place.
-Infant clothing is broken down
+us put your clothes and shoes in the right place.
+Infant clothing

-NOT use S, M, L, XL for Children's clothing.
-These sizes
+NOT use S, M, L, XL as a size for Children's clothing.
+These

-are ONLY for maternity clothes.
-Children's sizes must be a NUMBER.
+sizes are ONLY for maternity clothes and Juniors.
+Children's sizes

-won't know where to put children's clothes marked M, plus sizing varies
+where to put children's clothes marked M because sizing varies so

 stuff in the right place so it can be SOLD.